wegettingit/wegettingit/README.md

 Because we’re taking it.
 Because we’re remembering what they want us to forget.

-This repo holds the bones, logic, and experiments of that mission.
+These repos hold the bones, logic, and experiments of that mission.
 It’s not polished.
 It’s real.
 It’s growing.

 If you're looking for dashboards, bounce.